chessl0gical/chessl0gical/README.md

 ![pep](https://github.com/user-attachments/assets/1c6e45f3-d4a1-4b0f-b02b-625bf8c2c282)

+# Learning to code is just silly
+Recursive self-improvement (RSI) — where AI iteratively improves its own code, architecture, and capabilities without heavy human input — represents a potential tipping point.
+If (or when) it fully kicks in, the pace of AI advancement could accelerate dramatically, and many routine human coding tasks could become trivial or irrelevant.
+In that scenario, yes, a lot of traditional "human coder" work might start to look outdated or laughable compared to what autonomous AI systems could achieve.

 **Rust + AI: The Practical Power Combo That Makes High-Performance, Safe Coding Accessible to Everyone**

 Here’s the straightforward truth in 2026: AI has made software development dramatically more accessible, but raw AI output still needs guardrails to be reliable in production.
 Rust paired with AI delivers exactly that combination—fast, memory-safe, concurrent code that regular developers, hobbyists, and even non-professional coders can ship with confidence.
 No CS degree required.